 This community-focused shelter doubles the YWCA’s ability to protect domestic violence victims.

-Thanks to the many donors who raised more than $15 million in less than two years, the YWCA Oklahoma City has provided a new facility with increased space to help women and children escape the nightmare of domestic violence.
-While horrific statistics indicate that Oklahoma is third in the nation in the number of women killed by men, this shelter offers the capacity to house nearly 120 women and children, nearly doubling the capacity.
+The YWCA Oklahoma City has provided a new facility with increased space to help women and children escape the nightmare of domestic violence.
+This shelter offers the capacity to house nearly 120 women and children, nearly doubling the number from last year.

 Working side-by-side with the YWCA OKC, FSB was inspired to create the only certified emergency shelter for victims of domestic violence in Oklahoma County.
-The new two-story building provides a much needed shelter to women and children victims and replaces the existing shelter, which is being re-purposed as an interim shelter, offering longer-term housing and support.
+The new two-story building provides 85 beds to women and children in need and replaces the existing shelter, which is being repurposed as an interim shelter, offering longer-term housing and support.

 Women and children can seek safety, emotional support and medical help here, secure in the knowledge that the facility is equipped with state-of-the-art security systems and provides free comprehensive services such as counseling, medical treatment and exams and economic empowerment programs.